How to raise more money with fewer fundraisers.

 - Who do they need to speak with about the sale?

 - When is the money going to be collected?

-For more information about how to leverage your sale, see elementary school fundraising ideas that work
+For more information about how to leverage your sale, see elementary school fundraising ideas that work.

-2. Determine Your Student Fundraiser Goal
+2. Determine Your Elementary School Fundraising Goal

 Total $ raised = the # of students x $ raised by each student

 Simple enough, but how do we get there?